Last updated:

 5. Scalability without per-entity friction

-As client and entity counts grow, per-entity pricing and fragmented workflows can quickly increase costs and slow teams down.
+As client and entity counts grow, per-entity pricing and fragmented workflows can quickly increase costs and slow your team down.

 Software that supports growth within a single workflow helps firms manage complexity without adding operational friction for each new client or entity.